move-coop/parsons/CONTRIBUTING.md

 Now it's time to make your changes.
 We suggest taking a quick look at our [coding conventions](#coding-conventions) - it'll make the review process easier down the line.
 In addition to any code changes, make sure to update the documentation and the unit tests if necessary.
 Not sure if your changes require test or documentation updates?
 Just ask in Slack or through a comment on the relevant issue.
 When you're done, make sure to run the [unit tests](#unit-tests) and the [linter](#linting) again.

+Finally, you'll want to [submit a pull request](#submitting-a-pull-request).
+And that's it!

 #### Virtual Environments

 If required dependencies conflict with packages or modules you need for other projects, you can create and use a [virtual environment](https://docs.python.org/3/library/venv.html).